orbeon/orbeon-forms-doc/installation/README.md

 ## Configuration properties

-You should at least create a default `properties-local.xml` file.
+You must create a default `properties-local.xml` file.
 See [Properties](/configuration/properties/README.md).

-In addition, you should set the [`oxf.crypto.password`](/configuration/properties/general.md#oxf.crypto.password) property to something different from the default.
+In addition, you must set the [`oxf.crypto.password`](/configuration/properties/general.md#oxf.crypto.password) property to something different from the default.

+[SINCE Orbeon Forms 2023.1]

+Orbeon Forms will cause an error when starting if the default value for `oxf.crypto.password` is used.
+This is to prevent you from using the default value in production.

+In addition, a password strength checker will also cause an error if the password is too weak.
+Ideally, use a randomly-generated strong password.

+If you plan to use [Field-level encryption](/form-builder/field-level-encryption.md), also set `oxf.fr.field-encryption.password`.
+See [Field-level encryption configuration](/form-builder/field-level-encryption.md#configuration) for details.

+If you plan to use [Access tokens](/form-runner/access-token.md), also set `oxf.fr.access-token.password`.
+See [Access tokens configuration](/form-runner/access-token.md#configuration) for details.

 ## Base URL for internal services